Systems

 • Average workweek – 40 hours

 Two and a half days a year doesn’t seem like a long time but when you break it down into hours it equates to 60 hours.
 A standard workout week is 40 hours.
 When you think about a week’s worth of work just LOOKING for something that’s a lot.
-Who wants to waste a weeks work of time doing that?
+Who wants to waste a week’s work of time doing that?
 Nobody.

 Labeling spaces tells your brain it belongs there and the frantic search ends.

-There are two times of people in this world.
+There are two types of people in this world.
 Savers and spenders.
 If you are a saver, you’re not saving money because you’re buying what you already have.
 If you are a spender, you’re spending more money on the things you already have.

 If you’re anything like me, you work hard for your money.
 The last thing I want to do is not take care of it properly.